Call or text (502) 528-7273 Serving Kentucky & Southern Indiana

 • Roof — is it intact?
 Any leaks, sagging, or patches?
 A new roof adds significant value.

 • Floors — soft spots, water damage, subfloor condition.
-Floor problems are common in manufactured homes.
+Floor problems are common in manufactured homes — see our soft floor repair guide.

 • Plumbing — working fixtures, pipe condition, water heater age.
 Polybutylene pipes (common in 1980s-1990s homes) are a concern.